DianaLee1219/WeatherForecast/Delete Irrelevant data/README.md

 ## Why it is important?
-Removing uneccassary data is the first thing to do in data science.
-So that you can focus on handling important data only!
+Removing unnecessary data is the first step in data cleaning.
+By eliminating irrelevant information, you can focus on handling only the essential data, improving efficiency and accuracy in data analysis.

-## What is the standard of relevant data?
+## What is the standard for relevant data?

-I benchmarked the weatherforecast application on my iphone 12, and extracted main features.
-Then I made a hierachy based on the order (from top to bottom of the app).
+To define relevant weather data, I analyzed the Weather app on my iPhone 12 and identified its key features.
+Based on the app’s layout (from top to bottom), I categorized the features into two levels:

-1. Basic features: time series, location, temperature, condition
+1. Basic Features: Time series, location, temperature, condition
-2. Advanced features: feels like temperature, air quality (PM2.5, ozone, NO2), precipitation, UV index, sunrise, sunset, wind direction, humidity, visibility, pressure
+2. Advanced Features: Feels-like temperature, air quality (PM2.5, ozone, NO₂), precipitation, UV index, sunrise, sunset, wind direction, humidity, visibility, and pressure

-Therefore, after I downloaded the dataset from kaggle (World Weather Repository: https://www.kaggle.com/datasets/nelgiriyewithana/global-weather-repository/code)
+After downloading the dataset from Kaggle (World Weather Repository: https://www.kaggle.com/datasets/nelgiriyewithana/global-weather-repository/code),

-I extracted irrelevant data from the "GlobalWeatherRepository.csv"
+I removed irrelevant columns from the GlobalWeatherRepository.csv file.
+The following features were excluded:

-•	wind degree, cloud, gust, air quality (CO2, SO2, PM10, us-epa-index, gb-defra-index), moon rise/fall
+•	Wind degree
+•	Cloud coverage
+•	Gust speed
+•	Air quality indices (CO₂, SO₂, PM10, US-EPA index, GB-DEFRA index)
+•	Moonrise/Moonset times

+By filtering out unnecessary data, the dataset becomes more structured and aligned with real-world weather applications.

 ## Additional Information - Air Quality
 1️⃣ PM2.5 (Fine Particulate Matter)